 (2) every owner with a disclosable interest in the new license holder had a disclosable interest in the former license holder.

-(d) For agencies licensed to provide licensed and certified home health services and licensed and certified hospice services, applicable federal laws and regulations relating to change of ownership or control apply in addition to the requirements of this section.
+(e) For an agency licensed to provide licensed and certified home health services or certified, as well as licensed, to provide hospice services, applicable federal laws and regulations relating to change of ownership or control apply in addition to the requirements of this section.

 §558.25.
-Application Procedures and Requirements for Change of Ownership.
+Requirements for Change of Ownership.

-(a) An application for an initial license resulting from a change of ownership must be requested at least 60 days before the effective date of the change of ownership.
+.

+(a ) To apply for an initial change of ownership license, a prospective new owner must submit an initial license application to HHSC through the online portal in accordance with paragraph (2) of this subsection.
+The application must be complete and accurate, as described in §558.12(c) of this subchapter (relating to General Application), and the applicant must submit the appropriate license fee with the application.

-(1) To avoid a gap in the license period, a prospective new owner must submit a complete and correct application packet for a license and the appropriate license fee to DADS at least 30 days before the anticipated date of sale or other transfer of ownership, and before expiration date of the license.
+(1) The change of ownership applicant must submit the complete and accurate initial application with full payment of required license fees at least 30 days before the anticipated date of sale or other transfer of ownership and before the expiration date of the license.

+(A) HHSC may accept a change of ownership application less than 30 days before the effective date.

+(B) HHSC may assess a late fee set out in §558.3(d) of this chapter (relating to License Fees).

-(2) An applicant must submit a complete and correct application packet to DADS in accordance with the instructions provided with the application packet.
-(3) An applicant must meet the criteria for a license as described in §97.11 of this subchapter (relating to Criteria and Eligibility for Licensing).
+(2) The change of ownership applicant must apply for the initial license in accordance with §558.23(a) of this subchapter (relating to Change of Ownership) and meet the criteria for a license as described in §558.11 of this subchapter (relating to Criteria and Eligibility for Licensing) and §558.13 of this subchapter (relating to Obtaining an Initial License).

-(4) If an applicant submits a timely and sufficient application packet and license fee and meets all criteria for a license, DADS issues the applicant a license effective on the date of the transfer of ownership.
-DADS considers an applicant to have filed a timely and sufficient application for a license if the applicant submits:
+(3) If an applicant submits a complete and accurate application through the online portal, has met all the criteria for a license, and HHSC has received funds constituting full payment of all required license fee HHSC issues the change of ownership applicant an initial license.
+The effective date of the license constitutes the licensure change of ownership date.